Elementary coordinatization of finitely generated nilpotent groups: Preliminaries, our approach and the main results

-a central series where each term is uniformly with respect to $Th(G)$ definable in $G$.
-Then : \begin{enumerate} \item all the terms of the upper completed series $(U(R))$ associated with $(R)$ are interpretable in $G$ uniformly with respect to $Th(G)$, \item all the terms of the lower completed series $(L(R))$ associated with $(R)$ are interpretable in $G$ uniformly with respect to $Th(G)$, \item the ring $A_R(G)$ is interpretable in $G$ uniformly with respect to $Th(G)$, moreover: \begin{itemize} \item[(a)] the action of $A_R(G)$ in all quotients of the upper completed associated series $(U(R))$ (maybe except the gap $Z(G)\geq G'\cap Z(G))$ is interpretable in $G$ uniformly with respect to $Th(G)$, \item[(b)] the action of $A_R(G)$ on all quotients of the lower completed associated series $(L(R))$ (maybe except the gap $Z(G)\cdot G'/G'$) is interpretable in $G$ uniformly with respect to $Th(G)$.\end{itemize}\end{enumerate}\end{prop} The constructions are introduced in Section~\ref{coord:sec}.
+be a central series of $A$-subgroups where each term is definable in $G$ uniformly with respect to $Th(G)$ .
+Then, \begin{enumerate} \item the upper completed series $(U(R))$ associated with $(R)$ is an $A$-central series and all its terms are interpretable in $G$ uniformly with respect to $Th(G)$, \item the lower completed series $(L(R))$ associated with $(R)$ is an $A$-central series and all its terms are interpretable in $G$ uniformly with respect to $Th(G)$, \item the ring $A_R(G)$ is an $A$-algebra, and it is interpretable in $G$ uniformly with respect to $Th(G)$, moreover: \begin{itemize} \item[(a)] the action of $A_R(G)$ on all quotients of the upper completed associated series $(U(R))$ (maybe except the gap $Z(G)\geq G'\cap Z(G))$ is interpretable in $G$ uniformly with respect to $Th(G)$, \item[(b)] the action of $A_R(G)$ on all quotients of the lower completed associated series $(L(R))$ (maybe except the gap $Z(G)\cdot G' >G'$) is interpretable in $G$ uniformly with respect to $Th(G)$.\end{itemize}\end{enumerate}\end{prop} The constructions are introduced in Section~\ref{coord:sec}.
 The logical properties of the constructions are studied in Section~\ref{logical:sec}.

 \begin{rem} As starting point for building a maximally refined series for $G$ one can choose any central series with good logical properties, such as the lower central series or the upper central series for $G$.
-However the existence and form of the gap:

-appearing in 3(a) and 3(b) of Proposition~\ref{prop64} is independent of the original series $(R)$.
+However the existence of the gaps appearing in 3(a) and 3(b) of Proposition~\ref{prop64} and the isomorphism type of the corresponding quotients are independent of the original series $(R)$.
 That is why we call it the special gap.\end{rem}

 We would have already achieved the goal of constructing a maximally refined series if we could somehow interpret (define) the ring of integers $\Z$ in the ring $A_R(G)$.
 This is the topic we discuss in Section~\ref{Z-interpret:sec}.
-The ring $A_R(G)$ is a subring of a direct product of finitely many endomorphism rings of finitely generated abelian groups.
+By construction the ring $A_R(G)$ is a subring of the endomorphism ring of $G/V_R(G)$ which is a finitely generated abelian group.
 Therefore it is an example of a ring $A$ with finitely generated additive group $A^+$.
 It is also a Noetherian ring.
 Let us recall that any such ring admits a decomposition of zero

 where the $\p_i$ are certain prime ideals of $A$.